coronalabs/corona-docs/markdown/guide/programming/07/index.markdown

 ## Preloading and Streaming

-There are two ways to load audio in your Solar2D app.
+There are two ways to load audio in your CORONA_CORE_PRODUCT app.
 Which one you use typically depends on how the audio file will be utilized.

 ### Preloading